Nahid-Akhtar/Pattern-Recognition/Readme.txt

 Note:
 You can add any file with some list of elements in the 'Input' Folder for testing.
-I tested on zipcode, iban, billing amount and date.
+I tested this on zipcode, iban, billing amount and date.